csg-org/tableschema-js/README.md

 The project follows the [Open Knowledge International coding standards](https://github.com/okfn/coding-standards).
 There are common commands to work with the project:

+> If on Windows, you must run `npm install -g win-node-env`

 ```
 $ npm install
 $ npm run test